erc-dharma/project-documentation/website/legal-notice.md

 ## Processing of Personal Data

 We do not use cookies nor other user-tracking technologies.
-HOwever, we do store in our logs the IP addresses of our server's clients, as well as the HTTP headers they send us.
+However, we do store in our logs the IP addresses of our server's clients, as well as the HTTP headers they send us.
 We also use [Google's Search Console](https://search.google.com/search-console/about).